 Combined with local market trends, recent sales, buyer preferences, and public data, these questions allow HomeLight to give you a more personalized estimate than you may find elsewhere.
 HomeLight’s value estimator tool also pulls data from the five leading estimator tools on the market, allowing you to see a more accurate picture than if you only viewed one website.

-HomeLight was founded in 2012 and currently has an A+ rating with the Better Business Bureau.
+HomeLight was founded in 2012 and as of 2121 has an A+ rating with the Better Business Bureau.

 Best Mobile App: Trulia